Yolto7/prueba-rimac/README.md

 # Serverless - AWS Node.js, Typescript, TurboRepo, Middy and MySQL

-Serverless Framework with TypeScript with DDD Architecture.
+Serverless Framework with TypeScript with Clean Arquitecture and DDD Architecture.

 ## Prerequisites